medplum/medplum/packages/docs/docs/communications/organizing-communications.md

 ### Building and Organizing Threads

 The `Communication` resource cann be used to model threading, allowing you to connect multiple related messages that are part of the same discussion.
 Threading can best be modeled using the `Communication.topic`, `Communication.partOf`, and `Communication.inResponseTo` elements.
-These fields allow you to reference other communications, establishing a relationship, or thread, between new and existing communications.

 The `Communication.topic` element represents a description of the main focus or content of the message.
 It allows you to link the communication to a specific topic or subject matter.
 It is easy to think of the topic as if it is the subject line of an email for a given communication.
 In that sense, it is useful to use that level of specificity when defining a topic.
 For example, a topic could be an appointment for a given patient on a given date.
 By assigning this topic to all `Communication` resources that are related to that appointment, you can create a thread of messages about the appointment.
 An example of this is below: